 Safety at the Y

-Safety Screening
+Safety Screening & Access

 Creating a Child Safe Environment

 The McGaw YMCA works in partnership with parents and guardians of children in Y programs to protect children from abuse.
-Our youth participate in a wide variety of programs, including child care, camping, sports, aquatics, mentoring and more.
-The McGaw YMCA’s programs follow the principles of youth development, which includes the belief that children need to be physically and emotionally safe in order to learn and thrive.
-To help keep children in our programs safe, we take the following steps in our intensive screening of employees and volunteers:
+Our youth participate in a wide variety of programs, including child care, camps, sports, aquatics, mentoring and more.
+Our programs follow the principles of youth development, which includes the belief that children need to be physically and emotionally safe in order to learn and thrive.

 • Detailed application forms and comprehensive interview process